Cost of Gloves Example: Sport Gloves

 Recently, we were working on a new line of sport gloves for a client.

-As it happened, the first samples were more than satisfactory, and regretably, so was cost.
+As it happened, the first samples were more than satisfactory, but cost was not.

 At this point, the challenge becomes, how to get the same look and function, and hit the target cost?
 Where can we save some money?!